Central Australian Football League

 The Central Australian Football League (CAFL) is an Australian rules football competition operating out of Alice Springs in the Northern Territory, Australia.
-Established in 1947, the Central Australian Football League is the oldest, most popular and important football league in Central Australia.
+Established in 1947, the Central Australian Football League is the oldest, most popular football league in Central Australia..
 It is notable for producing Victorian Football League/Australian Football League players such as Darryl White, Joel Bowden and Liam Jurrah.

 The home of the Central Australian Football League is Traeger Park in Alice Springs.
-All games are played at Traeger Park or Albrecht Oval.
-The Central Australian Football League organises the annual Ngurratjuta Country Cup, which is also known as the Central Australian Country Cup.
+All Senior games are played at Traeger Park, Albrecht Oval, or Jim McConville Oval.
+The Central Australian Football League consists currently of Senior Men's and Women's divisions, a Reserves Men's, Men's Community League, Under 18 Boys, Under 17 Girls, and Under 15 Boys.